 Ever walked through a winter wonderland?
 Visit Yellowstone National Park between November and March and you’ll likely get your chance.
 Covered in a blanket of white, the terrain looks as quiet and peaceful as it feels.
 Add in landscapes of steaming geysers for an ethereal feel and you’ve got a recipe for a great vacation.

 Just be sure that you’re prepared.
 Here are some tips and dates to keep in mind.

 Roads inside Yellowstone close to wheeled traffic on Nov.
-2, 2020, except for the road between the North and Northeast entrances, which remain open year-round.
-However, since the Beartooth Highway which leads to the East Entrance is also seasonally closed, the only way to enter the park in a vehicle is through the North Entrance.
+1, 2022, except for the road between the North and Northeast entrances, which remain open year-round.
+However, since the Beartooth Highway which leads to the East Entrance is also seasonally closed, the only way to enter the park in a vehicle during the winter season is through the North Entrance at Gardiner, Mont.

 Beartooth Highway Outside of the Park at the East Entrance